mattiaerre/red-cloud/README.md

 # red-cloud

-red-cloud is a playground for an hackathon idea
+red-cloud is a playground for a hackathon idea

 ## Resources